Back to Bills

 Expenses#

-• No taxes or fees.
+• No effect on taxes or fees.

 Proponents' View#